 What finishes and colours do Dekton® countertops come in?

 When it comes to colours and finishes, you’re spoilt for choice with Dekton®.
 Because it’s an engineered stone, Cosentino can create many different colours and designs.
-From worktops that mimic natural stones to worktops that mimic other materials like concrete and even wood.
+From worktops that mimic natural stones to worktops that mimic other materials like concrete.

 Here’s a run-down of the range.